nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Additionally, this operation involves searching through all `Person` objects in the `AddressBook` and editing the specified event, `eventToEdit`.
 This is done by calling `Model#setEventFromPersonList(eventToEdit, editedEvent)`, which in turn calls `AddressBook#setEventFromPersonList(eventToEdit, editedEvent)`.

-The `setEventFromPersonList` method will check through the full list of `Person` objects (i.e., not just the filtered list on display) in order to completely edit the specified event in the `AddressBook`.
+The `setEventFromPersonList` method will check through the full list of `Person` objects (i.e., not just the filtered list on display, if it is filtered) in order to completely edit the specified event in the `AddressBook`.

 ### \[Implemented] Delete event feature